Arcane Magic

 The most basic spells can be made out of a single primary rune and a single secondary rune.
 For example:

-The image to the right shows an evocation rune connected to a fire rune.
+The image above shows an evocation rune connected to a fire rune.
 This creates the spell Evoke Fire, which will set a target on fire at a given success rate, depending on the skill level of the caster.

 Much more complex systems than this can be created, of course.
 As spellcasters learn more runes and players get better at creating spells from them, you can get spells like this one:

-This will detect if a target is in opposition to the caster, and if it is, it will then set it on fire.
-Note the dotted line between the Search rune and the Evocation rune.
-These dotted lines are referred to as “conditionals” which in this case means that the evocation will only trigger if the Search rune finds something that is matching its criteria.
-The criteria are defined on the connected branch.
+This will search for a valid target in range that is in opposition to the caster, and if one is found, it will then set it on fire.
+Note the violet line between the Target and Divination runes.
+These lines are referred to as “argument connectors” which in this case means that the target rune is taking that divination spell as an argument.

 Overview